When an unexpected medical emergency in Colombia occurred, we had to scramble. Without medical insurance for travel abroad, I’d be dead now.

 Our medical emergency in South America took a more complicated turn when the imaging revealed serious issues with my aorta.
 Suddenly, the “simple” matter of a breathing problem had a companion condition that eventually overlapped the travel-insurance related treatment plan.

 This meant that our health scare abroad was no longer straightforward.
 Not only was I in an unacceptable situation at the first clinic, but once our overseas health scare was sufficiently resolved I needed follow-up care for the secondary condition.
 While this secondary condition wasn’t their responsibility, our coverage provided for our repatriation on the basis of the first condition.
 This allowed for a seamless transition into the Mayo Clinic system once we arrived in the USA.
-Our insurer took care of all those details, which would have been burdensome to arrange.
+Allianz took care of all those details, which would have been burdensome to arrange.